How to keep your child's sleep on track when they are sick.

 How can I be prepared to soothe them?

-If your child vomits or has diarrhea, you’ll want to change them and clean them up as quickly and gentle as possible.
+If your child vomits or has diarrhea, you’ll want to change them and clean them up as quickly and gently as possible.
+And, of courses, give extra cuddles and reassurance.
 I have heard of some people even layering the mattress with a sheet, water proof pad, another sheet, another pad, and a final sheet so that if the sheet gets soiled you just remove the top two layers.
-And of course, reassure your child that you are there for them and give them extra love and cuddles

 Conclusion

 In most cases, child illnesses are relatively mild and take a few days to run their course.
 You may notice a slight regression when the illness has passed, but not to worry.
-Your baby has learned some great sleep skills due to having already been sleep training at this point and will probably only need a slight reminder of how things go before they’ll be back into their routine and sleeping soundly through the night again.
-Just get back to the program, reintroduce the old bedtime routine, and you’ll be seeing those same wonderful results in no time.
+Your child has learned some great sleep skills due to having already been sleep training at this point and will probably only need a slight reminder of your sleep expectations before they’re back into their routine and sleeping soundly and well again.
+When they are all better, just get back to the program, reintroduce the old bedtime routine, and you’ll be seeing those same wonderful results in no time.

 What are your go to soothing remedies when your kids are sick?
 Drop your suggestions in the comments!